Thank you for reading our post, please rate this article at the end.

 Making the partition is relatively easy.
 You need to pick where the kitchen will separate from the bedroom, measure the width and height between the floor and the last bow to which you will attach the hatch, and make the partition from a plywood sheet.

-As for the hatch, you should be building the frame for the kitchen hatch when installing the roof bows.
+As for the hatch, you should build the frame for the kitchen hatch while installing the roof bows.

 Since the hatch will be mounted on the last roof bow above the partition, this bow must be stronger than the others.
 Some people also place an additional bow after the last hatch to reinforce the latch.